Approaches to prejudice reduction

+Prejudice is a preconceived, typically unfavorable opinion towards someone based on their belonging to a particular social group.
+Prejudice often results in discrimination towards others due to race, class, age, gender, nationality, or other factors.

-There is a great deal of research on the factors that lead to the formation of prejudiced attitudes and beliefs.
-There is also a lot of research on the consequences of holding prejudiced beliefs and being the target of such beliefs.
-It is true that advances have been made in understanding the nature of prejudice.
+There is a multitude of research on the factors that lead to the formation of prejudiced attitudes and beliefs.
+There is also research on the consequences of holding and being the target of prejudiced beliefs.
 A consensus on how to end prejudice has yet to be established, but there are a number of scientifically examined strategies that have been developed in attempt to solve this social issue.

 Intergroup interaction approaches

 Intergroup interaction approaches to prejudice reduction refer to strategies in which members of one group are put in situations where they have to interact with members of another group that they may hold prejudiced beliefs about.
 For example, if people from Group X are prejudiced towards people from Group Y or vice versa, an intergroup approach would require at least one person from Group X to interact with at least one person from Group Y. The expectation is that prejudice will decrease following a specified type of interaction.
 Intergroup approaches to prejudice reduction have been studied a great deal in laboratory settings, as well as outside of the laboratory, particularly in schools.
 Many intergroup prejudice reduction approaches are grounded in one of 3 main theoretical perspectives: interdependence, intergroup contact, and social identity.